tleirvik/GameOfLife/README.md

 It originated as a student assignment in the course DATS1600 - Program Development @ Oslo College of Applied Sciences, but have now taken a life on it's own.
 Feel free to fork() and/or contribute :)

-@authors @tleirvik , @FullRobotRulle and @FranzLiszt .
+Authors @tleirvik , @FullRobotRulle and @FranzLiszt .
 The project was graded with an A